 3. “Pay-as-you-go” strategy in funding

-Parents’ friendly and helpful approach is to pay down all debts first before their child starts school.
+Parents’ friendly and helpful approach is to pay down all debts before their child starts school.
 Doing this before your child starts post-secondary education gives you lots of extra cash in the budget to pay for education bills.
-The drawback of this plan, however, is not getting any juicy RESP grant money.
+However, the drawback of this plan is not getting any juicy RESP grant money.